 Test coverage is the method used to measure the percentage of test cases covering the entire application code.
 It can determine the level of code testing to exercise on running the test cases.

 For example, consider an application with 5,000 lines of code.
 If the defined test cases can test 2,500 lines of code, then the test coverage 50%

 How is test coverage different from code coverage?
 Code coverage in unit testing defines as a percentage of code lines tested using at least one test case.
 In essence, test coverage can measure the efficiency and usability of the entire application.

-For instance, even after 100% code coverage, applications can still contain "untested" scenarios.
-This is where test coverage comes into play.
+For instance, even after 100% code coverage, applications can still

 SUGGESTED READ -

 Primarily, there are four techniques used in test coverage, namely: